- Need: To reduce rural Oklahoma patients' risks for heart disease and stroke.

 - Results: Using a team-based care model increases patients' ability to reduce their blood pressure or achieve blood pressure control.

-According to 2017 CDC data, heart disease is the leading cause of death for Oklahomans, with 10,772 deaths attributed to heart disease that year.
-Oklahoma State Department of Health data from 2016 show that inpatient costs related to combined high blood pressure and cerebrovascular disease discharges exceed $925 million.
+Heart disease is the leading cause of death for Oklahomans.
+Oklahoma State Department of Health data from 2018 show that inpatient costs related to combined high blood pressure and cerebrovascular disease discharges exceed $4.32 billion in medical expenditures.

 Heartland OK was a five-county pilot program serving a part of rural Oklahoma with the highest percentage of adults who have a history of coronary heart disease or heart attack.
 The program has expanded to 20 counties.